-Thank you for visiting the webpage of M1NER, an amateur radio station in Whittlesey, Cambridgeshire, England.
+Thank you for visiting the webpage of M1NER, a UK amateur radio station in Whittlesey, Cambridgeshire run by operator Andy Taylor.
 Maidenhead locator is IO92wn.
-I passed the full exam in June 2021 hence the site is now M1NER and not 2E0GPU.
+My previous callsigns were 2E0GPU (Intermediate) and M3YEK (Foundation)

 If you received a QSL card from me, you may be wondering what that silver statue is!
 It’s a straw bear.